MCT-master/mct-master.github.io/_posts/2023-04-24-akarcaal-midichallenges.md

 "Chordify is a madeup word that we created in music21 for the process of making chords out of non-chords.
 Chordify powerful tool for reducing a complex score with multiple parts to a succession of chords in one part that represent everything that is happening in the score."

 After parsing midi data to music21 stream by music21 converter function, it is possible to chordify this stream.
 However this didnt work with any midi file I found.
-I am still not able to understand the root cause of the problem.
+I am still not able to understand the root cause of the problem but the problem was fixed after downgrading the music21 library version to 6.7.1.

 <figure style="float: none">